Version 2.1.3; August 16, 2019

 The core is designed to give students a broad foundation in the planetary sciences and a rapid training in the data analysis techniques that will be necessary for a successful research and publications.

-- Advanced Planetary Geophysics (AST 5154): The physics of planetary evolution, planetary interiors, and planetary surface processes.
+- AST 5154: Advanced Planetary Geophysics.
+The physics of planetary evolution, planetary interiors, and planetary surface processes.

-- Advanced Observational Astronomy (AST 5263): Design of scientific observing programs, acquiring astronomical data sets, applied astronomical data reduction, analysis of sources of observational error, publication of results.
+- AST 5263: Advanced Observational Astronomy.
+Design of scientific observing programs, acquiring astronomical data sets, applied astronomical data reduction, analysis of sources of observational error, publication of results.

-- Planetary Atmospheres (AST 5165): The physics and chemistry that govern the behavior of the atmospheres of Earth and other planets including atmospheric dynamics, vertical chemistry, radiative transfer, gas spectroscopy, and cloud microphysics.
+- AST 6165: Planetary Atmospheres.
+The physics and chemistry that govern the behavior of the atmospheres of Earth and other planets including atmospheric dynamics, vertical chemistry, radiative transfer, gas spectroscopy, and cloud microphysics.

 2.4 Planetary Sciences Electives:

-- Origins of Solar Systems (AST 6112): Formation of planetary systems beginning with the proto-stellar clouds, collapse, condensation, particle-disk interactions, accretion models, formation of satellites, what has been learned from observations of extra-solar planets, and the physics of magnetic fields generated by planetary bodies.
+- AST 6112: Origin and Evolution of Planetary Systems.
+Formation of planetary systems beginning with the proto-stellar clouds, collapse, condensation, particle-disk interactions, accretion models, formation of satellites, what has been learned from observations of extra-solar planets, and the physics of magnetic fields generated by planetary bodies.

-- Extra-Solar Planets and Brown Dwarfs (AST 5334): An advanced course on the physics of substellar-mass objects, their formation, evolution, dynamics, detection, and environments.
+- AST 5334: Extra-Solar Planets and Brown Dwarfs.
+An advanced course on the physics of substellar-mass objects, their formation, evolution, dynamics, detection, and environments.
 This includes the gravitational collapse of molecular clouds, the dynamics of planetary evolution in extrasolar systems, the evolution of Brown Dwarfs, and the habitability of extrasolar worlds.

-- Astrobiology (AST 5937 [as Special Topics — Ed.]): Interdisciplinary branch of science that deals with the origins, development, and fate of life on Earth and in extraterrestrial environments.
+- AST 5xxx: Astrobiology.
+Interdisciplinary branch of science that deals with the origins, development, and fate of life on Earth and in extraterrestrial environments.

 2.5 Other Potential Electives: